 The management team also remain thankful to both English Heritage and Camden Council for their expert assistance in guiding the sensitive restoration of the building.

 There is a hint of irreverence, a nod towards decadence, a touch of the risqué.
-There is theatre, entertainment, humour and wit in its presentation.
-The business of L’oscar is to put every temptation in front of its guests, gastronomically, visually and tangibly.
-All with impeccable levels of service.
-These are the values that will accompany the L’oscar brand on its next exciting step – the expansion and development of L’oscar International to other key markets around the world.
+There is eloquence, entertainment, humor and wit in its presentation.
+L’oscar is determined to place every temptation in front of its guests, gastronomically, visually and tangibly – all with impeccable levels of service.

 ‘I am, before everything, a creator of atmosphere.’Jacques Garcia